Security¶

 - op: replace

-path: /metadata/annotations/eks.amazonaws.com~1role-arn # kustomize uses ~1 to escape / in json pointer paths
+path: /metadata/annotations/eks.amazonaws.com~1role-arn # Kustomize uses ~1 to escape / in JSON pointer paths

-value: <role_arn> # e.g arn:aws:iam::799468650620:role/clearcomply-backend-dev
+value: <role_arn> # e.g., arn:aws:iam::799468650620:role/comply-backend-dev

 IRSA - Cross Account¶